 People own businesses in pursuit of profit.
 They invest time and resources for an expected return.
 Yet very few small business owners treat the factors that lead to a high valuation of their company with the appropriate degree of importance and urgency.
 If the circumstances surrounding your exit will likely be beyond your control, shouldn’t you make sure your business is always at its maximum value?
 Read on to learn the five steps to prepare for succession.

 The Timeline of Succession

-It takes one to seven years to choose and install successor.
-In that time, the successor must be trained in all aspects of the business, tested and allowed leeway to make mistakes in a controlled environment.
+It takes one to seven years to choose and install a successor.
+In that time, the successor must be trained in all aspects of the business, tested, and allowed leeway to make mistakes in a controlled environment.
 Only after all of this may the owner confidently and responsibly step back.

-For owners not just stepping back from leadership, but away from ownership altogether, it can take a further six months to two years to find a buyer and complete the sale.
+For owners who are not just stepping back from leadership but away from ownership altogether, it can take a further six months to two years to find a buyer and complete the sale.

-The five steps below address what you need to do to be ready when that unanticipated external event collides into your business.
+The five steps below address what you need to do to be ready when that unanticipated external event collides with your business.